Devise Your Security Strategy

 Who Owns Your Product's Security?

-The customer data in your app or component also needs protection, just like the information in your company.
+The customer data in your solution also needs protection, just like the information in your company.
 Does your development team have a chief security officer?

 It’s true that security is everyone’s responsibility, but developers are busy folks.
 Things can get lost in the hustle of getting a product market ready.
 To make sure that security remains a priority, consider appointing a security advocate to your team.
 A security advocate is your team’s chief security officer—they think about your product’s security all the time.